Tornado hits houses in New Plymouth and Ohope

 Police and Fire and Emergency NZ are in attendance.

+Power has also been cut to parts of New Plymouth after it was struck by lightning, thunder and heavy rain.

+The power went out at 5.30pm and Powerco estimated it would be restored at 10.30pm.

-Several houses in Ohope are also damaged after a tornado struck around 5.30pm.
+Further north, several houses in Ohope were also damaged after a tornado struck around 5.30pm.

 A police spokeswoman said they received calls about a tornado forming and damaging houses and roofs on Harbour Rd, Ohope, near Whakatane.